EricCallaway/COSC_5313_Programming_Assignment-1/README.md

 2. Compile MapBuilder.java (javac MapBuilder.java)
 3. Run MapBuilder.java for this is where the main method is. (java MapBuilder) The output is the 20x20 grid displaying the neighbors of each city.
+4. While Mapbuilder.java is running, the program will ask the user for a starting city.
+Enter the city you wish to choose as a starting point.
+Then the program will show the BFS and DFS implementations.
+After the output of those alogorithms, the progaram will ask the user for a level.
+This level will determine how deep the Iterative deepening search algorithm goees.
+After a level is enterd the IDS algorithm will commence.
+5. Displayed from each algorithm will be three pieces of data: a.)
+The list of cities visited/explored (in order) while searching. b.)
+The path from the starting city to the destination.
+(How to?
+See the Tip next page.) c.)
+The total path cost (each step costs 1).